 Patients reported a reduction in knee pain, and they also had lower inflammatory compounds compared to the group who received a placebo.
 To receive the same effects, leave the white “fuzzy stuff” on the oranges when peeling, and always use a whole orange when making smoothies.

 Fatty fish is the up-and-coming all-star when it comes to overall good health, so it’s no wonder salmon can help with joint pain as well.
 Studies have found that those who consume salmon reduce inflammation in their joints and can reduce their use of pain medications.

 Extra-virgin olive oil

 Research from the University of Catania, Italy included extra-virgin olive oil in the diet of rats who had joint injuries.
 The researchers found that after eight weeks the rats had higher levels of lubricin – a protein that helps protect cartilage and lubricates joints.

 Extra-virgin olive oil can be easily incorporated into anyone’s diet, as a dressing or even while cooking.
 Better yet, it has been shown to boost brain power as well.

-Kefir can easily be added to cereals or even smoothies in order to get your fill.
-It’s also important to note that the unsweetened variety contains more of the helpful bacteria than the sweetened variety.
+Kefir can easily be added to cereals or even smoothies to get your fill.
+It’s also important to note that the unsweetened variety contains more helpful bacteria than the sweetened variety.

 If you’re tired of joint pain taking over your life, try incorporating these foods into your diet to reduce inflammation and get moving once again.